cumafrank/cumafrank.github.io/_posts/2023-12-19-DS4A-finance.md

 ## Model Interpretability with
 #### eli5
-The eli5 results highlight the significance of various features in the predictive model, with **'Use Chip'** being the most influential.
+The eli5 analysis underscores the importance of different features in the predictive model, with **'Use Chip'** being the most influential.
 The presence of a chip in a card transaction emerges as a strong indicator, possibly reflecting the technology's role in security measures.
 Meanwhile, **'Year PIN Last Changed'** and **'Bad PIN'** entries suggest that PIN management may be an area of interest in fraud detection efforts.
 ```python
 import eli5